Voith: Corporate structure

 With its portfolio of production plants, products and industrial services, Voith serves five key markets: energy, oil & gas, paper, raw materials, and transport & automotive.

-Toralf Haag has been the company's chairman of the Corporate Board of Management. since October 24, 2018.
+Dirk Hoke has been the company's chairman of the Corporate Board of Management. since April 1, 2025.
 The chairman of the Supervisory Board is Siegfried Russwurm His deputy is Alexander Schlotz, Chairman of the Joint Works Council of J.M.
 Voith SE & Co.
 KG.

 Voith GmbH & Co.
 KGaA, which is headquartered in Heidenheim an der Brenz, is the operational management holding company for the Group.
 The Board of Management of Voith GmbH & Co.
 KGaA is responsible for the strategic management and operations of the Group.
 The Shareholders' Committee and Supervisory Board act as advisory and supervisory bodies, respectively.
 The latter is also the monitoring authority with respect to the Management Board.

 Voith's operations are organized into three corporate divisions: Voith Hydro, Voith Paper and Voith Turbo.
 The business operations of the subsidiaries of the corporate divisions are each managed by legally independent management companies.
 In addition, Voith had a 9.14% stake in SGL Carbon in Wiesbaden, and between December 2014 and July 2016, had a 25.1% share in KUKA beteiligt.
 Voith's stake in SGL Carbon was reduced to just under 3% by December 2016.